eBookingServices/htmld/README.md

 The parser was inspired by [htmlparse2](https://github.com/fb55/htmlparser2) by [fb55](https://github.com/fb55)

 HTML Entity parsing and decoding are both optional.
 The current parser interface is based on callbacks.
-It can also output compact HTML.
+It can also output compact HTML, and can do basic validation.

 Creating the DOM from source: